HumourSpeech/ChurnDefender/README.md

 ## Future Work
 - Experiment with different architectures and hyperparameters.
 - Add more advanced preprocessing techniques.
+- Enhance the Streamlit app with additional features.
-- Deploy the model for real-time predictions.
+- Deploy the app to a cloud platform for real-time predictions.